smarter-travel-media/react-testing-benchmark/README.md

 unit tests between jest and mocha.

 ##System Setup
-Jest is not compatible with node: https://github.com/facebook/jest/issues/243 See package.json for version information.
+Jest is not compatible with node 0.12: https://github.com/facebook/jest/issues/243 See package.json for version information.

 ###Jest Setup